-Discovery: The Key to Success in Our Web Projects
+Discovery Phase: The Key to Success in Our Web Projects

-Discovery.
+The Discovery phase.
 That’s right—discovery—a core factor in the success of a website launch.
 You might say learning as much as possible about project requirements before you start seems like common sense.
 Yet, you may have noticed that some companies always seem to launch successful websites while others fail repeatedly.

 Well, there’s an explanation for that…